 - Work with your vet to narrow down possible causes of any skin irritations you find.
 Early intervention saves you money and helps your horse heal much faster!

-If you need an extra layer of protection for your horse’s legs and face, I suggest these.
+If you need supplies for skin problems in horses, I suggest these.
 As an Amazon Associate, I earn from qualifying purchases, which are no additional cost to you.
 I greatly appreciate your support!

 Sox for Horses – for any skin funk, fly problems, summer sore, stomping, etc.

 Amigo Mio Fly sheet – I love this one, the extra long tail prevents bugs up the butt, and the neckpiece is great.
 It’s also super light, which means it tears easily.